Pr0nogo/HYDRA-beta/README.md

 * Create and join Starcraft games by launching Starcraft, selecting Multiplayer, and selecting Local Area Network (UDP)
 * Join the [No Frauds Club discord server](https://discordapp.com/invite/s5SKBmY) to organize community games in real time

+If your Radmin VPN is stuck on "waiting for adapter response", it is likely that the software's driver did not install correctly or was somehow corrupted.
+The only known fix for this is to reinstall the program.

 # Issue Reports:
 I often ship debug builds, which will print a simple message on map start indicating as such.
 Please be sure to delete your aise.log after each runtime to prevent it from becoming too large.